Skip to navigation Skip to content

 Why take action?

-• Disinformation is the greatest threat facing the world, according to Policy Horizons Canada.
+• According to Policy Horizons Canada, disinformation is the greatest threat facing the world.
 In as little as three years, people may be unable to tell what's true and what's not;

 • Disinformation undermines public trust in science, experts and institutions, hindering society's ability to make informed decisions and support ambitious policies;

-• Well-funded groups, often linked to the fossil fuel industry, intentionally spread misleading information to protect their economic interests at the expense of the common good;
+• Well-funded groups, many of which are linked to the fossil fuel industry, intentionally spread misleading information to protect their economic interests at the expense of the common good;

 • Reliable, scientifically-based information is essential to enable citizens and decision-makers to take effective action.